List of Speed Grapher characters: Makabe

 One of the men who works under Tsujido, Makabe (真壁) is a bear of a man and doesn't talk as much, unlike his partner, Niihari.

 He tends to be more professional of the two when it comes to getting the job done.
 When tracking down Kagura and Saiga with Niihari and Tsujido, he often acts as the driver.
 After getting captured and beaten unconscious by Yakuza, Suitengu appears to rescue both him and Tsujido; slaughters all but one of them.
 Because of this, Makabe feels a great sense of gratitude toward Suitengu which leads to him staying behind with Tsujido in order to help him.
 During the assault on the main office, the ceiling collapses due to a rocket barrage and he dies protecting Tsujido from being crushed.

 His Japanese voice actor is Hisao Egawa while Bob Carter serves as his English voice actor.

 Niihari

 Niihari (新治) is the other henchman working under Tsujido.
 Unlike his more silent partner, Makabe, Niihari has a habit of talking a lot and speaking with profoundly foul language at times.
-He's mentioned failed relationships with women in his life; his mother betraying his father and himself and then his wife being overly greedy.
+He has mentioned failed relationships with women in his life; his mother betraying his father and himself and then his wife being overly greedy.
 Niihari was the first henchman that Suitengu met as he was outside the building Makabe and Tsujido were kept, nervously holding a sword as he was preparing to rescue them both.
 He is the only one of the Tennouzu Group to survive and in the end of the series, Niihari has become a successful businessman who intends to one day build three colossal towers and name them after Suitengu, Tsujido, and Makabe.
 Kenjiro Tsuda provides the Japanese voice for Niihari and Robert McCollum is his English voice actor.